 - Individualized Attention: As an English major, you will get to know your professors and your classmates.
 Our classes cap at 25.
 Moreover, you can expect your studies to extend beyond the classroom to frequent consultations with and mentoring from professors.

 - Excellence in Teaching: Not only will you have small classes, but also, those classes will be taught by award-winning teachers.
 Bob Lamb, who teaches American literature, was named the 2008 Indiana Professor of the Year.
 Seven of our faculty, including Clayton Lein, who teaches Renaissance poetry, and Kristina Bross, who teaches colonial American literature, are in the Purdue Book of Great Teachers.
-The list goes on: four winners of the Charles B. Murphy Outstanding Undergraduate Teaching Award, four winners of the College of Liberal Arts’ Outstanding Undergraduate Teacher Award, and a winner of the Kenneth T. Kofmehl Outstanding Undergraduate Teaching Award.
+The list goes on: four winners of the Charles B. Murphy Outstanding Undergraduate Teaching Award and five winners of the Kenneth T. Kofmehl Outstanding Undergraduate Teaching Award.

 - Expert Professors: Our faculty are not only renowned for their teaching, however.
 We are also recognized around the world as experts in literary studies.
 As an English major, you will have professors who publish books and journal articles that shape how professors at other universities think about and teach literature.